 Concert Band Festival

-The 2018 MBDA Concert Band Festival will be held at Scarborough High School on Tuesday, March 27th and Wednesday, March 28th
+The 2020 MBDA Concert Band Festival will be held at Scarborough High School on Wednesday, March 25th and Thursday, March 26th

 This is a non-competitive event in which directors may opt for a rating (I-V) or for comments only.
 No results or ratings will be posted.
 Judges’ comments will be both taped and written (host school provides the tapes and tape recorders).
 Four judges will be hired so that three judges will hear one band while the fourth is giving a clinic in another room.